-An Associate Professor of Theology at Villanova University, Suzanne Toton is a faculty member of the University’s Center for Peace and Justice Education (CPJE), an interdisciplinary program that offers students both a minor and a concentration in issues of “world peace and social justice.”
+An Associate Professor of Theology at Villanova University, Suzanne Toton holds both a B.A. and an M.A. from Temple University (1970 & 1972), and an Ed.D. from Columbia University‘s Teachers College (1978).
+She has long been on the faculty of Villanova’s Center for Peace and Justice Education (CPJE), an interdisciplinary program that offers students both a major and a minor in the study of “social justice and peace.”

-Professor Toton’s allegiance to the tenets of liberation theology pervades her teaching curriculum.
-In her course “Service and Education for Justice,” for example, the writings of Latin American liberation theologians provide her basic texts.
+Professor Toton’s allegiance to the tenets of liberation theology, which views Marxist-Leninist ideology as a secular form of the Christian gospels, informs her teaching curriculum.
+In her course “Service and Education for Justice,” for example, the writings of Latin American liberation theologians have served as the basic texts.

 In February 2003, Toton participated in an anti-war rally in Philadelphia, in opposition to the then-impending U.S. invasion of Iraq.
 “Nobody in our government — not our President or our members of Congress — is listening to us,” said Toton.
 “People have to take to the streets and make them listen.”

-Toton is also Villanova University’s contact for the Justice Union of Students Staff and Teachers.
-This is part of the Peace and Justice Consortium of Colleges and Universities in the Philadelphia Area, which is dedicated to sharing information “on events and resources with member schools for the purpose of involving faculty, staff, and above all students in a process of educating, mentoring and modeling for social change.”
+Toton once served as Villanova’s contact for the Justice Union of Students, Staff and Teachers, which was part of the Peace and Justice Consortium of Colleges and Universities in the Philadelphia area.
+This consortium was dedicated to sharing information “on events and resources with member schools for the purpose of involving faculty, staff, and above all students in a process of educating, mentoring and modeling for social change.”